TGA Australia Medical Device Registration & Approval

 Australia medical device registration requirements include listing in the Australian Register of Therapeutic Goods (ARTG) before they can be legally distributed.
 The Therapeutic Goods Administration (TGA) regulates this process and requires foreign manufacturers to appoint an Australian Sponsor to submit the application and act as the regulatory liaison.

-Pure Global simplifies the process with AI workflows that accelerate TGA registration, along with local support and representation, all for a flat annual fee.
+Pure Global simplifies Australia TGA medical device registration with AI workflows, along with local support and representation, all for flat fees.

 Australia, with a population exceeding 25 million, is a significant import market for medical devices and diagnostics, with around 80% of its market needs met through imports mainly from the United States, China, and Germany.
 The market is particularly receptive to innovative products that expedite patient recovery, reduce healthcare costs, and address chronic pain and disability.